sungcheolkim78/sungcheolkim78.github.io/_publications/2014-04-01-Geometric-dependence-of-the-conductance-drop-in-a-nanopore-due-to-a-particle.md

 paperurl: 'https://link.aps.org/doi/10.1103/PhysRevE.89.042702'
 citation: ' Sung Kim,  Sridhar Kannam,  Stefan Harrer,  Matthew Downton,  Stephen Moore,  John Wagner, &quot;Geometric dependence of the conductance drop in a nanopore due to a particle.&quot; Phys.
 Rev. E, 2014.'
 ---
-1) The effect of a neutral particle on ionic flow through nanopores can be studied using uniform field theory and PNP-NS equations.
-2) Pore shape influences current changes due to particles, with both hourglass and cylindrical profiles showing differences.
-3) Simple theories may not accurately capture access resistance changes when particles are at the pore entrance, and electro-osmotic flow can be disrupted by large particles.
+1) The effect of a neutral particle on ionic flow through nanopores can be studied using uniform field theory and PNP-NS equations. <br> 2) Pore shape influences current changes due to particles, with both hourglass and cylindrical profiles showing differences. <br> 3) Simple theories may not accurately capture access resistance changes when particles are at the pore entrance, and electro-osmotic flow can be disrupted by large particles.<br>

 ### Abstract